ralph-groupscholar/groupscholar-intervention-planner/ralph-progress.md

 # Ralph Progress Log

+## Iteration 91
+- Added owner alert watchlists with overdue/no-touch/total thresholds to surface overloaded caseloads.
+- Wired owner alerts into CLI output and the JSON/DB summary payloads for reporting.
+- Updated README and seed workflow defaults for the new alert thresholds.

 ## Iteration 43
 - Seeded the production Postgres schema with sample intervention planner data.
 - Documented the DSN-based database option in the README.